addegbenga/orderfast/README.md

 pnpm run docker:dev
 ```

-This command will build the Docker image and start the app in development mode using Docker Compose.
+This command will build the Docker image and start the app in development mode using Docker Compose and also watch rebuild the app on any code change.

 ### Application Ports